 2018 04 22 Insights on Dale Carnegie’s Success Secrets Update:

-Here’s a lesson from the primary of 2008.
-I learned about it when I first delved into the world of business success and self-help industry.
-This lesson was hammered home when I moved into technical support and sales and started my Dale Carnegie Training adventure.
-But this lesson spans the history of mankind.
+Here’s a lesson pulled from the primary of 2008.
+I learned about this lesson when I first delved into the world of business success and self-help industry.
+Then I gained additional insight when moved into technical support and started my Dale Carnegie Training adventure.
+But this lesson spans the history of mankind and it’s extremely relevant today.
 Don’t criticize, condemn, or complain.
-When you do, you tend to point out your own misgivings and emphasize your
+When you do, you tend to point out your own misgivings and emphasize your competitor’s strengths.

 Hillary Rodham Clinton!